ABOUT SARAH

 Somatic Therapy Training Program with Sondra Fraleigh at Eastwest Somatics Institute (2015-2020)

 Nervous System Repatterning, Expressive Arts Healing, Excavation of Body Memory, Trauma-Informed Therapy Approaches, Ecosomatics, Dance Movement Therapy, Movement Imagery.
-Dancing Dreams, Butoh, Focusing, Contact Unwinding, Effective Communication, Authentic Movement, and Mindfulness, Somatic Education Training, Land-to-Water Yoga Training (500 hours), Somatic Bodywork Training (Feldenkrais, Craniosacral, The Alexander Technique)
+Embodied Dream Work, Butoh, Focusing, Contact Unwinding, Effective Communication, Authentic Movement, Mindfulness, Somatic Education Training, Land-to-Water Yoga Training (500 hours), Somatic Bodywork Training (Feldenkrais, Craniosacral, The Alexander Technique)

 Internal Family Systems (IFS): Parts Work